mechatroner/vscode_rainbow_csv/DEV_README.md

 * Manual selection of separator is not remembered in preview mode (unlike filetype selection through the menu) - consider remembering the selected separator in dialect_info (this is already done) with the special "is_manual" flag and during doc_open restore the dialect.

+* FIXME: Unlike manual filetype selection, setTextDocumentLanguage sometimes doesn't survive tab switch, this is especially reproducible with `dynamic csv` language and subsequent `Rainbow Off` command.
+Figure out how to overcome this.

+* Consider getting rid of Rainbow Off button.

 ## RFC Support plan
 We need: